Exhibitionistic Disorder

 Prevalence & culture

 True prevalence is genuinely uncertain because most incidents go unreported.
-The largest population estimate comes from Långström & Seto's Swedish national survey (2006), in which 3.1% of 2,450 respondents reported at least one incident of being sexually aroused by exposing their genitals to a stranger, the behaviour being strongly associated with being male.
-The DSM-5-TR, drawing on such data, estimates the highest possible prevalence of the disorder in men at roughly 2–4%, and notes it is considerably less common in women.
-Joyal & Carpentier's general-population study (2017) likewise places acted-upon exhibitionistic behaviour in the minority.
-Cultural visibility is high relative to actual prevalence, almost entirely through its prominence in criminal-justice and clinical contexts.
+The largest population estimate comes from Långström & Seto's Swedish national survey (2006), in which 76 of 2,450 respondents, or 3.1%, reported at least one incident of being sexually aroused by exposing their genitals to a stranger, the behaviour being strongly associated with being male and with greater psychological difficulty.
+That figure measures the behaviour or interest, not the diagnosable disorder, which is rarer.

 Safety, consent & law